advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-DelegatePermissions.md

-# AAD Auth Failures - The client application has requested access to resource 'https://webdir.online.lync.com.'
+# AAD Auth Failures - Client access request failure - 'https://webdir.online.lync.com.'

+The client application has requested access to resource 'https://webdir.online.lync.com.'
 Request has failed because the client has not specified this resource in its requiredResourceAccess list.

 _**Applies to:** Skype for Business 2015_